-- 17.9 The mandated Lead Manager/Arranger/Bookrunner should apply the guidance set out in Part I, Chapter 5, and in particular, the guidance on multipartite relationships in Part I, section 5.5, in line with the firm's risk-based approach, to the Borrower and to the Agent. - 17.10 The Agent should apply the guidance set out in Part I, Chapter 5, in line with the firm's risk-based approach, to the Borrower and the Lenders.
-The Agent, where as part of its risk-based approach it feels it is appropriate to do so, may take account of the due diligence carried out by the mandated Lead Manager/Arranger/Bookrunner on the Borrower.
-It is often the case that the lenders have pre-existing relationships with the mandated Lead Manager/Arranger/Bookrunner and/or the Agent so that, in practice, little, if any, additional due diligence will need to be undertaken. - 17.11 The Lender also has a responsibility to apply the guidance set out in Part I, Chapter 5, subject to the firm's risk-based approach, to the Borrower, including where the Lender feels it is appropriate to do so, taking account of the due diligence carried out by the mandated Lead Manager/Arranger/Bookrunner on the Borrower. - 17.12 As the mandated Lead Manager/Arranger/Bookrunner and Agent also have an obligation to verify the identity of the Borrower, the Lender may, where as part of its risk-based approach it feels it is appropriate to do so, take account of the due diligence carried out by the mandated Lead Manager/Arranger/Bookrunner and/or Agent on the borrower where they are in a comparable jurisdiction. - 17.13 Where the Borrower has provided a guarantor as part of the loan agreement, all parties who have an obligation to identify the Borrower mandated Lead Manager/Arranger/Bookrunner, Lenders and Agent should consider whether it is necessary, based upon their risk-based approach, to apply to the guarantor the verification procedures they are applying to the Borrower. - 17.14 The money laundering risk associated with a guarantor only becomes real if a borrower defaults on a loan, and the guarantor is called upon to repay the loan.
-A firm may consider, subject to its risk-based approach, whether it should verify the identity of the guarantor at the same time as the Borrower, or only to identify the guarantor as and when the guarantor is called upon to fulfil his obligations under the loan agreement. - 17.15 When considering the extent of verification appropriate for a particular borrower, any normal commercial credit analysis and reputational risk assessment and background checks that have been undertaken on the Borrower should be taken into account, and should be factored into a firm's risk-based approach.
+17.9 The mandated Lead Manager/Arranger/Bookrunner should apply the guidance set out in Part I, Chapter 5, and in particular, the guidance on reliance on third parties in Part I, section 5.6, in line with the firm's risk-based approach, to the Borrower and to the Agent.

+- 17.10 The Agent should apply the guidance set out in Part I, Chapter 5, (and in particular, the guidance on reliance on third parties in Part 1, section 5.6) in line with the firm's risk-based approach, to the Borrower and the Lenders.
+The Agent, where as part of its risk-based approach it feels it is appropriate to do so, (and the mandated Lead Manager qualifies as a "third party" under the ML Regulations) may take account of, or rely on, the due diligence carried out by the mandated Lead Manager/Arranger/Bookrunner on the Borrower.
+It is often the case that the Lenders have pre-existing relationships with the mandated Lead Manager/Arranger/Bookrunner and/or the Agent so that, in practice, little, if any, additional due diligence will need to be undertaken. - 17.11 The Lender also has a responsibility to apply the guidance set out in Part I, Chapter 5, subject to the firm's risk-based approach to the Borrower, including where the Lender feels it is appropriate to do so, taking account of, or relying on, the due diligence carried out by the mandated Lead Manager/Arranger/Bookrunner on the Borrower. - 17.12 As the mandated Lead Manager/Arranger/Bookrunner and Agent also have an obligation to verify the identity of the Borrower, the Lender may, where as part of its risk-based approach it feels it is appropriate to do so, take account of, or rely on, the due diligence carried out by the mandated Lead Manager/Arranger/Bookrunner and/or Agent on the Borrower where they are in an equivalent jurisdiction. - 17.13 Where the Borrower has provided a Guarantor as part of the loan agreement, all parties who have an obligation to identify the Borrower mandated Lead Manager/Arranger/Bookrunner, Lenders and Agent should consider whether it is necessary, based upon their risk-based approach, to apply to the Guarantor the verification procedures they are applying to the Borrower. - 17.14 The money laundering risk associated with a Guarantor only becomes real if a Borrower defaults on a loan, and the Guarantor is called upon to repay the loan.
+A firm may consider, subject to its risk-based approach, whether it should verify the identity of the Guarantor at the same time as the Borrower, or only to identify the Guarantor as and when the Guarantor is called upon to fulfil his obligations under the loan agreement. - 17.15 When considering the extent of verification appropriate for a particular Borrower, any normal commercial credit analysis and reputational risk assessment and background checks that have been undertaken on the Borrower should be taken into account, and should be factored into a firm's risk-based approach.